 In consideration of COVID-19, our firm offers free remote consultations through phone and video conferencing for your safety and convenience.

-At Brian G. Miller Co., L.P.A., our Columbus unpaid overtime attorneys represent individual workers, and groups of workers, whose employers have violated the law by failing to pay them the correct overtime wages owed.
+At Brian G. Miller Co., L.P.A., our Columbus unpaid overtime attorneys represent individual workers, and groups of workers, whose employers have violated the law by failing to pay them overtime or the correct overtime wages owed.

-Under the Fair Labor Standards Act (FLSA), employers are required to pay one and one-half times the regular rate of pay for any hours worked over 40 hours per workweek to non-exempt employees.
+The Fair Labor Standards Act (FLSA) governs how employers pay their employees.
+For overtime pay purposes, the FLSA separates jobs into two categories: “exempt” and “non-exempt.”
+Unlike exempt employees, non-exempt employees are eligible to be paid overtime pay.
+Specifically, employers must pay non-exempt employees one and one-half times the regular rate of pay for any hours worked over 40 hours per workweek.